cianc/cianc.github.io/content/electricity_intensity_of_internet_data_transmission.md

 An old paper (2017) that I came across while reading [Building Green Software](building_green_software).
 Even though the numbers are stale, it discusses different estimation methodologies (and their shortcomings) and provides a framework for how best to go about further estimates.
 I also haven't been able to find a newer paper or any other reliable looking source for newer estimates.

-Anyway, the punchline is that there was likely a ~5x in **network electricity intensity (kWh/GB)** in the 15 years between 2000 and 2015.
-But there is a good chance that new technologies will break this exponential decrease at some point (if it hasn't already).
+Anyway, the punchline is that there was likely a ~5x in **network electricity intensity (kWh/GB)** in the 15 years between 2000 and 2015, with an estimate of 0.06 kWh/GB for 2015.
+But if this rate of decrease continues is an open quest (see [[#Questions]] below for a discussion on newer numbers)

 ![[image-68.png]]

 ### Questions
 + What are more recent numbers?
 I could not find newer studies.
+	+ [Stefan Aeschbacher](https://movement.greensoftware.foundation/members/34909286)kindly pointed me at https://sustainablewebdesign.org/estimating-digital-emissions/.
+A few notes on how it differs from this paper and what we can pull out for a comparison:
+		+ It covers much broader system boundaries, including datacenter, network an user device energy usage.
+It actually links to[ another article ](https://www.wholegraindigital.com/blog/website-energy-consumption/)that specifically references the paper in this note and points out that it's boundaries are quite narrow.
+		+ It includes both operational and embodied carbon emissions whereas this paper just looks at operational emissions.
+		+ So just looking at network operational emissions, we get 0.059 kWh/GB which is almost identical to the 0.06 kWh/GB value for 2015 from the original paper which is disappointing.
+		+ HOWEVER, https://sustainablewebdesign.org/estimating-digital-emissions/ is using energy values from 2022, but data transfer values from 2023 (though you'd think this would make transmission look more efficient).
+It's also possible that the two analyses are using different system boundaries, though on first reading it seems like they are both focusing on the dotted box in this diagram ![[image-66.png]]

 > [!NOTE]- Notes
 > + Meta-analysis to identify the most accurate estimates of average electricity intensity for data transmitted over the Internet.